choam2426/letsbuildacompiler-kor/TUTORIAL.md

 TODO: the final code in the orig tutorial is buggy?
 DoIf doesn't "eat" the IF token ('i') and calls Block again, which will go to DoIf again?!

-More problems: GetNum sets # but it isn't used.
-ENDIF and END are mapped to the same token code 'e'
+More problems: GetNum sets # but it isn't used (and conflicts with not-equal #).
+ENDIF and END are mapped to
+the same token code 'e'

     const KWlist: array [1..4] of Symbol =